sebgoa/cloudstack-books/en/clients.markdown

 > **Warning**
 >
 > You will want to review the security implications of doing the
-> boostrap as root and using the default password to do so.
+> bootstrap as root and using the default password to do so.
 >
 > In Advanced Zone, your cloud provider may also have decided to block
 > all egress traffic to the public internet, which means that contacting